furier/websync/README.md

+# **websync is no longer maintained**
+Feel free to use websync if it works for you, otherwise you need to make a fork and fix any and all issues without my help.

 # **websync**

 _websync is intended to be an **rsync task manager**, where rsync tasks can be added, scheduled and maintained in a sane manner._